The main WCB-Alberta website and its online applications use

 This means the worker’s rate for the recurrence will continue to be based on the higher Section 56 rate.

-A recurrence (Section 61) rate is set using the same informationSimilar to the Section 56 rate, if the recurrence happened on or after September 1, 2018, there is no maximum compensation amount for the Section 61 rate, even when the date of accident was prior to September 2018. as a Section 56 rate:
+A recurrence (Section 61) rate is set using the same informationSimilar to the Section 56 rate, if the recurrence happened on or after September 1, 2018, there is no maximum compensation amount for the Section 61 rate, even when the date of accident was prior to September 2018. as a Section 56 rate if the worker was employed on the date of recurrence lay-off:

-Gross earningsThe worker’s earnings before any deductions are taken. for one year prior to the recurrence or other ratesi.e. hourly, monthly or bi-weekly. of pay.
+Gross earningsThe worker’s earnings before any deductions are taken. for one year prior to the recurrence lay-off date or other ratesi.e. hourly, monthly or bi-weekly. of pay.

 If the worker was not employed for one year, their gross earnings are calculated from the date of hire to the date of their recurrence.